oracle-livelabs/apex/employee-onboarding/7-create-workflow-pages/create-workflow-pages.md

 ## Summary

-You have successfully created a comprehensive Oracle APEX application for Onboarding new employees with workflows and task lists.
+You have successfully created a comprehensive Oracle APEX application for Onboarding New Employees with workflows and task lists.

 ## Acknowledgements